Getting started on your editing career

 - apply for mentorship under your editing organisation’s mentorship program; bearing in mind ‘mentoring’ is not teaching or training, but providing guidance and professional support, particularly about issues you have identified

 - if you live in Australia, study for and undertake IPEd’s biennial examination which will augment your editing knowledge and, if you pass, qualify you as an Accredited Editor which will give you further credibility

 - apply for to join editors’ networks on social media; e.g. Secret Editors Group (SEB) Facebook group, a network of professional editors.

 CONTINUE TO UNDERTAKE PROFESSIONAL DEVELOPMENT

-Regardless of how long you have been editing, it’s important to continue to undertake training – ‘refresher’ courses or learning new skills – regularly so you continue to grow as a professional editor.
-This is particularly important for early-career editors who need to gain stronger skills and/or a wider range of skills so they can undertake different types of editing work.
+Regardless of how long you have been editing, it’s important to continue to undertake training regularly so you continue to grow as a professional editor.
+This is particularly important for early-career freelance editors who need to gain stronger and/or a wider range of skills to help them get started.

 In Australia, IPEd’s state branches offer on-site and online courses in a range of editing specialties.
 See IPEd’s list of state branches here.

 For an overview of the steps you need to take to commence your editing career, go to: How to become an editor.

 The information in this article is drawn from my own experiences over about 25 years: managing On Time Typing; editing and proofreading reports, policies and publications; writing, compiling and self-publishing hard copy publications; and communicating with other professional editors.
 See this blog for other articles about editors and editing, proofreaders and proofreading, and self-publishing.